madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 ## Key Business Insights

-- Electronics contributed approximately 90% of total profit, indicating a significant concentration of profitability.
+- Electronics contributes 89.96% of total profit, creating significant category concentration risk.
+- The top 20% of products generate 79.71% of total revenue, closely following the Pareto principle.
+- The top 10 products by revenue have zero overlap with the top 10 products by quantity sold, showing different high-value and high-volume product segments.
-- Repeat customers generated substantially higher revenue than one-time customers.
+- Repeat customers generate significantly higher revenue per customer than one-time buyers.
-- 212 customers had no associated orders, indicating customers who registered but did not purchase.
+- 212 registered customers have never placed an order.
-- 15 products recorded no sales during the analysis period, highlighting potential demand or inventory concerns.
+- 15 products have never been ordered, highlighting potential underperforming or inactive listings.
-- 488 cancelled orders had no shipping records, which was identified as expected operational behavior rather than a data-integrity issue.
+- 488 orders have no shipping record; investigation confirmed that all were cancelled orders, so this was expected rather than a data-quality issue.
+- Revenue drops by approximately 95% after January 2024, indicating a likely data-completeness issue rather than a genuine business decline.

 ## Business Recommendations

-- Reduce dependency on Electronics by identifying and developing other profitable categories.
-- Focus on customer retention strategies to convert one-time customers into repeat buyers.
-- Review products with zero sales for pricing, demand, visibility, or inventory issues.
+1. **Reduce Category Concentration**
+   - Develop profitable non-Electronics categories to reduce dependence on Electronics.

+2. **Focus on Customer Retention**
+   - Target one-time customers with personalized offers and retention campaigns to increase repeat purchases.

+3. **Protect High-Value Products**
+   - Prioritize inventory and seller management for the products responsible for the majority of revenue.

+4. **Improve Marketplace Operations**
-- Monitor seller cancellation and shipping performance to improve marketplace operations.
+   - Review seller cancellation and shipping-provider performance to identify operational risks.

-- Use customer order-frequency patterns to develop targeted retention campaigns.
+5. **Investigate Data Completeness**
+   - Resolve the post-January 2024 revenue data gap before using the dataset for forecasting or trend-based decisions.

-## 🛠️ SQL Skills Demonstrated
+## SQL Skills Demonstrated

 - Data Validation & Quality Checks
 - INNER JOIN / LEFT JOIN